jaspector

 Carbon County's specific permit triggers should be confirmed with the Planning and Zoning Department.
 Generally in Wyoming's unincorporated counties, permits are required for new construction of primary structures, accessory structures above a certain square footage threshold, additions to existing structures, mobile home placements, and commercial or industrial construction.
 Fences, agricultural buildings, and minor repairs may or may not require a permit depending on county policy.
 Zoning certificates or land use approvals may be required even where a formal building permit is not.

-Typical processing time is Not formally published; contact the department at 307-328-2651 for current estimates.
+Building permit processing times in unincorporated Carbon County, WY typically run Not formally published; contact the department at 307-328-2651 for current estimates.
 Simple residential permits in rural Wyoming counties often process within one to two weeks when documentation is complete..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Carbon County, WY.
 The following work is generally exempt: Agricultural structures: Wyoming traditionally provides broad exemptions for agricultural structures (barns, equipment storage, grain storage, livestock facilities) on working farms and ranches.
 However, structures with plumbing, electrical service, or habitable space generally require permits even on agricultural land..
 Note: Confirm specific thresholds with the Planning and Zoning Department at 307-328-2651.
+When in doubt, confirm with the local building department before starting work.